MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 This example illustrates how to add a reference to a storage account, together with the access key of that storage account which is required to access its content via the functionality provided by the `azure_storage` extension in your instance of Azure Database for PostgreSQL flexible server.

 `<storage_account>` must be set to the name of your storage account.
-If you used the scripts above, this should match to whatever value you set to the storage_account environment variable in those scripts.
+If you used the previous scripts, this value should match whatever value you set to the storage_account environment variable in those scripts.

 Similarly, `<access_key>` must be set to the value you fetched from your storage account.